Raggaer/opcli/README.md

 - `-c`: Specify the command we want to run, in this case `list`.
 - `-s`: The type of object we want to retrieve, in this case `item`.
-- `--search` Substring of the item name or item UUID you want to look for.
+- `--search` Substring of the item name or URL you want to look for.

 ```
 ./opcli -c "list" -s "item" --search "uni website"